40843245/MyDevelopment_Python/Application/YT/YT scrawler/YT-transcript-scrawler-generation-files/YT-transcript-scrawler-generation-files-cmd/YT-transcript-scrawler-generation-files-cmd README.md

 4. scrapetube (To scrawl the data from YT via the ID of specified YT channel)

-To install it, you can use the cmd in some kinds Terminal (such as anaconda Terminal)
+To install it, you can use the cmd in some kinds Terminal (such as anaconda Terminal).

   pip install {<parameter>} <package-to-install> {<parameter>}